 If you’ve ever considered visiting Thailand, you’ve probably thought about spending some time with their gorgeous elephants.
 Don’t make the mistake of picturing yourself riding one though!
 The animals are hugely mistreated.

 What is Elephant Tourism?

-Thailand’s national animal is the elephant, which unfortunately seems to gives the tourism industry the audacity to abuse them in order to make money.
+Thailand’s national animal is the elephant, which unfortunately seems to give the tourism industry the audacity to abuse them in order to make money.
 Elephants are being ridden by naive visitors sucked into the exciting idea.
 People happily pose for photos sat on one without knowing the damage they are causing.

 Some elephants are forced to work in the illegal logging trade for their whole lives, lifting heavy trees with their trunks and working for long hours every day.
-The rest are thrown into the elephant tourism industry where they might be forced to learn tricks such as painting a picture, or begging on the street for food.
+The rest are thrown into the elephant tourism industry where they might be forced to learn tricks such as painting a picture or begging on the street for food.
 Ever seen an elephant on the streets?
 That’s not a healthy, safe or happy elephant.

 Why is it bad?

 In reality, having passengers on their backs do a lot of damage, but that’s not the worst of it.
 Elephant owners are taking baby elephants from their mothers, which causes a lot of stress for both of them.
 Then they’re put through a horrific process called phajaan.